Frequently Asked Questions

 If I don’t qualify for Advanced Energy Homes are there other programs available?

 Yes, if you do not qualify for our Advanced Energy Homes program, you may be eligible for our Community Solar program.

 What is Community Solar?

-BAAEC’s Community Solar program is a 1.2 megawatt solar installation at the Evergreen Baptist Church that will provide affordable, local renewable electricity to the Bassett and Avocado Heights community.
+BAAEC’s Community Solar program is a utility-scale solar installation at a central community building within 5 miles of Bassett and Avocado Heights that will provide affordable, local renewable electricity to the Bassett and Avocado Heights community.
 In general, community solar refers to any local solar facility where the power generated is shared by community subscribers who receive credit on their electricity bills for their share of the power that is generated.